rockettheme/docs/Docs/joomla/extensions/roksprocket/mosaic_mode.md

 13. **Default Article Image** determines which image field the module will default to when locating an image for the feature.

-14. **Default Link** determines which link field the module will default to when locating a link for the feature.
+14. **Default Link** determines which link field the module will default to when locating a link for the item.

 [mosaic]: assets/mosaic.jpeg
 [mosaic_link]: mosaic_mode.md